ixml/bycoins/README.md

 ## How it works

-The account route supports login and registration the bank route connect to the customer bank to their account with the application the wallet route is used to get wallet balance and credit user wallet when the buy bitcoin
+The account route supports login and registration.\
+The bank route connect to the customer bank to their account with the application \
+The wallet route is used to get wallet balance and credit user wallet when the buy bitcoin\

-The api was deployed to https://exodus-wallet-api.herokuapp.com/ but had issue setting up the mondo db database due to cost
+The api was deployed to https://exodus-wallet-api.herokuapp.com/

 ## Available Scripts